CentreForDigitalHumanities/I-analyzer/documentation/Corpus-validation.md

 In addition, the following methods wrap these validation functions in a try/except block and return a boolean value: `corpus.ready_to_index()` and `corpus.ready_to_publish()`.

 The first two methods are useful if you want feedback, the latter two methods are useful if you just need a binary state.

-## Activity state

-The `corpus.ready_to_publish()` is not used directly when handling views, because it can include some non-trivial checks.
-Instead, corpora have a database field `active` which is checked when responding to HTTP requests.

-For Python corpora, `active` is simply set by running `ready_to_publish()` after importing the corpus definition.